komunitin/komunitin-api/social/README.md

 `operation` is one of:
  - `eq`, `ne`: Equal, not equal.
 The equal operation may be omitted.
  - `lt`, `gt`, `le`, `ge`: Less than, greater than, less than or equal, greater than or equal.
- - `includes`: Array includes the value.
+For numeric or date values.

 And `value` is the value to match.
 In case of relationships, it is the resource code.

-There is the special value `self` which refers to the currently logged-in user, identified by the authorization code.
+*This filtering strategy is not standardized and subject to change.*

 ## Relation to other APIs